LukasPukenis/nodejs-deduplicator/README.md

 ## Usage
 Before using you must compile it as compiled source is not provided.
+Some example commands:

+`node dist/js/index.js`

+`node dist/js/index.js --dir=./node_modules --result=dedup-result1.txt --types=json,md --verbose`

 ### Installation
 simply run ```yarn install``` and then